What is Vendor Risk Management?

 A vendor risk assessment, or third-party risk assessment, is a questionnaire that companies use to “assess” and vet their current and future vendors.

 The risk assessment process is designed to identify and evaluate the potential risks of working with a vendor.
 This is done by assessing a vendor’s security controls, values, goals, policies, procedures, and other contributing factors.
-In doing so, businesses are able to determine if the rewards outweigh the risks of working with a third party.
+In doing so, businesses are able to determine if the rewards outweigh the risks of working with the third party.

 Conducting thorough risk assessments is critical to the success of your vendor risk management program.
 So, what best practices can you put in place to improve your probability of risk assessment success?
 Below are 5 tips to help improve your assessment process.